i2p/i2p.www/i2p2www/spec/encryptedleaseset.rst

 Blinded Public Key Sig Type
     2 bytes, big endian
-    This will always be type 11, identifying a RedDSA blinded key.
+    This will always be type 11, identifying a Red25519 blinded key.

 Blinded Public Key
     Length as implied by sig type